 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-From 5 October, international flights are permitted to operate between Peru and other Latin American countries, including Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Panama, Uruguay and Mexico.
-Flights with other countries will resume at an unspecified later date.
+From 5 October, international flights are permitted to operate between Peru and other Latin American countries.

-To enter Peru, eligible passengers must do the following:
+To enter Peru, passengers must meet the following requirements:

 These travel alerts are general in nature.
-Contact your airline or travel provider for information on the availability of flights, and check with your airline on their requirements before boarding in case different measures apply.
+Check with your airline for their requirements before boarding in case different measures apply.

-Machu Picchu will reopen from Sunday 1 November, with a limited 30% admission capacity of 675 people per day.
+Machu Picchu reopened on Sunday 1 November, with a limited 30% admission capacity of 675 people per day.
 Visitors will have their temperatures taken and will be required to wear masks and stand at least 6.5ft (2m) apart.

 Before you buy a travel insurance policy, check your government travel warnings and health advice – there may be no travel insurance cover for locations with a government travel ban or health advice against travel.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 In this episode, what you need to know about traveling to Peru during COVID, including the new rules for visiting Machu Picchu.